The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 You can then SSH to the VM instance;

-`gcloud compute ssh university --tunnel-through-iap`
+`gcloud compute ssh university-psxw --tunnel-through-iap`

 NB:
-The VM name may have a suffix on the end of `university` - i.e. `university-xyza` - be sure to use this if it exists.
+The VM name may have a suffix on the end of `university` - i.e. `university-psxw` - be sure to use this if it exists.

 Daily, you will need to re-login to gcloud on your local machine, using `gcloud auth login`.

 Optionally, to enable better performance, for SSH and Web GUI via port-forward, install Python NumPy package;

-`$(gcloud info --format="value(basic.python_location)") -m pip install numpy` Any ssh/port-forward issues or errors relating to NumPy library, try the following env settings and run again;
+`$(gcloud info --format="value(basic.python_location)") -m pip install numpy`

+Any ssh/port-forward issues or errors relating to NumPy library, try the following env settings and run again;

 `export CLOUDSDK_PYTHON_SITEPACKAGES=1`

 ## Initial server setup